Siege of Malta (World War II): Arrival of Keith Park

-In July, Hugh Lloyd was relieved of RAF command on Malta.
+In July, Lloyd was relieved of RAF command on Malta.
 It was felt that a man with past experience of fighter defence operations was needed.
 For some reason, the Air Staff did not choose to do this earlier, when the bombing ceased in 1941, and the RAF forces on Malta became primarily fighter-armed while the principal aim changed to one of air defence.
 Air Vice Marshal Keith Park replaced Lloyd as AOC.
 Park arrived on 14 July 1942 by flying boat.
 He landed in the midst of a raid although Lloyd had specifically requested he circle the harbour until it had passed.
 Lloyd met Park and admonished him for taking an unnecessary risk.

 Park had faced Kesselring before during the Battle of Britain.
 During that battle, Park had advocated sending small numbers of fighters into battle to meet the enemy.
 There were three fundamental reasons for this.
 First, there would always be fighters in the air covering those on the ground if one did not send their entire force to engage at once.
 Second, small numbers were quicker to position and easier to move around.
 Third, the preservation of his force was critical.
 The fewer fighters he had in the air (he advocated 16 at most), the smaller target the numerically superior enemy would have.
 Over Malta, he reversed these tactics owing to changed circumstances.
 With plenty of Spitfires to operate, Park sought to intercept the enemy and break up his formations before the bombers reached the island.
 Until this point, the Spitfires had fought defensively.
 They scrambled and headed south to gain height, then turned around to engage the enemy over the island.

 Now, with improved radar and quicker take off times (two to three minutes) and improved air-sea rescue, more offensive action became possible.
 Using three squadrons, Park asked the first to engage the escorting fighters by 'bouncing them' out of the sun.
 The second would strike at the close escort, or, if unescorted, the bombers themselves.
 The third was to attack the bombers head-on.
 The impact of Park's methods was instant.
 His Forward Interception Plan, issued officially on 25 July 1942, forced the Axis to abandon daylight raids within six days.
 The Ju 87s were withdrawn from operations over Malta altogether.
 Kesselring responded by sending in fighter sweeps at even higher altitudes to gain the tactical advantage.
 Park retaliated by ordering his fighters to climb no higher than 6100 ft.
 While this did give away a considerable height advantage, it forced the Bf 109s to descend to altitudes more suitable for the Spitfire than the German fighter.
 The methods would have great effect in October when Kesselring returned.